The Human Truth Foundation

 Health:

 Sweden does relatively well in encouraging good health, compared to many other countries.
-Sweden does the best for its food aid and health contributions and WHO compliance33.
-It comes in the best 20 in its average life expectancy11 and in its adolescent birth rate23.
-It does better than average in its fertility rate14 (but bad for Europe).
-But, there's bad news too.
-Sweden does worse than average in its suicide rate34, its smoking rate35 (still good for Europe), its alcohol consumption rate36 (still low for Europe) and in its immunizations take-up37 (one of the lowest in Europe).
-The prevalence of overweight adults has increased by 14% over the last 40 years.
+Sweden performs the best for its food aid and health contributions and WHO compliance34.
+It comes in the best 20 in terms of its average life expectancy11 and in its adolescent birth rate35.
+It does better than average when it comes to its fertility rate15.
+But, things could still be better.
+Sweden does worse than average in its suicide rate36, its smoking rate37 (still good for Europe), its alcohol consumption rate38 (still low for Europe) and in its immunizations take-up39 (amongst the worst in Europe).
+The number of overweight adults has increased by 14% over the past 40 years.
 Life expectancy in Sweden in 1990-2 and 1994-5 was the fifth highest in the world, at 77.6yrs.
 It improved this by another +5.5yrs in the 30 years from 1990, although less than the global average of +7.9yrs.
+Sweden has had a long-term consistent fertility rate, and is one of only 22 countries to vary by less than 1.0 each decade since the 1960s.
+Its peak fertility rate was 2.47 in 1964.

 Life Expectancy